NVIDIA-Merlin/HugeCTR/README.md

    **NOTE**: The **/your/host/dir** directory is just as visible as the **/your/container/dir** directory.
 The **/your/host/dir** directory is also your starting directory.

-2. Activate the merlin conda environment by running the following command:
+2. Activate the Merlin conda environment by running the following command:
    ```shell.
    source activate merlin
    ```

 3. Inside the container, copy the configuration file for data generation to our mounted directory (/your/container/dir).

    The config file can be found at [data_generate_norm.json](./tools/data_generator/data_generate_norm.json).
-This config file specifies the format, destination, feature dimensions and so on for data generation.
+This config file specifies the format, destination, and feature dimensions for data generation.

 4. Generate a synthetic dataset based on the configuration file by running the following command:
    ```
    mkdir -p dcn_norm
    ./data_generator --data-folder dcn_norm --config-file data_generate_norm.json --voc-size-array 39884,39043,17289,7420,20263,3,7120,1543,39884,39043,17289,7420,20263,3,7120,1543,63,63,39884,39043,17289,7420,20263,3,7120,1543 --distribution powerlaw --alpha -1.2
    ```
-   **NOTE**: The generated dataset will reside in the folder `./dcn_norm`, which includes both training data and evaluation data.
+   **NOTE**: The generated dataset will reside in the `./dcn_norm` folder, which includes both training and evaluation data.

-5. Write a simple Python code using the hugectr module as shown here:
+5. Write your Python code using the hugectr module as shown here:
    ```
    # dcn_norm_train.py
    import hugectr